• Skip to primary navigation

 • Remove the dough from the refrigerator and let rest at room temperature for 2 - 3 hours (dough will soften as it rests at room temp).

-• Using a rolling pin, roll out the dough the dough into a 16" by 24" rectangle (approximately ¼" thick).
+• Using a rolling pin, roll out the dough into a 16" by 24" rectangle (approximately ¼" thick).

 • Begin rolling the dough into a cylinder.
 Start with the long side and roll tightly into a cylinder.

-• Transfer the dough to a sheet pan lined with parchment paper.
+• Transfer dough to a sheet pan lined with parchment paper.
 Join the ends together to form a circle.
 Seal the ends by pressing with your fingers.

-• Using kitchen shears, cut around the outside of the circle in 2 inch intervals.
+• Using kitchen shears, cut around the outside of the dough circle in 2 inch intervals.
 Make deep cuts approximately ⅔ of the way through the dough.

 • Let the wreath sit at room temperature for approximately 2 hours to proof.
 The dough should have risen about 50%.